 This program incorporates the same high standards and course workload expectations as the on-campus MSW program, but features the convenience of course delivery without the necessity of commuting to campus.

-This program is accredited by the Council on Social Work Education (CSWE).
+The UNI Master of Social Work programs are accredited by the Council on Social Work Education (CSWE).
 Accreditation verifies that the MSW degree meets the high standards considered essential to providing a high quality social work education, and ensures that every student graduating from a social work program in the U.S. possesses the same requisite skills and knowledge.

 Tentative course scheduleClick on a course title to view the course description (if available).